qgallouedec/image_classification_instructions/README.md

 ### Code style

 Your code must follow the [PEP8 recommendations](https://peps.python.org/pep-0008/).
 To help you format your code properly, you can use [Black](https://black.readthedocs.io/en/stable/).
-To help you sort your imports, you and [isort](https://pycqa.github.io/isort/)
+To help you sort your imports, you can use [isort](https://pycqa.github.io/isort/).

 ### Docstring